-What does this mean?
+What does executive functions mean?
 What is an executive function anyway?
 Is it what a CEO does behind their desk?
 No. Definitely not!

 Executive functions are those behaviors that your brain manages to make sure can get to meetings on time, that you remember your doctor’s appointment, and that you turn in your homework.
 They help us get things done.